X86 calling conventions: Watcom register

 Watcom does not support the __fastcall keyword except to alias it to null.
 The register calling convention may be selected by command line switch.

 Up to 4 registers are assigned to arguments in the order EAX, EDX, EBX, ECX.
 Arguments are assigned to registers from left to right.
 If any argument cannot be assigned to a register (say it is too large) it, and all subsequent arguments, are assigned to the stack.
 Arguments assigned to the stack are pushed from right to left.
 Names are mangled by adding a suffixed underscore.
+The stack is cleaned up by the calling function.

 Variadic functions fall back to the Watcom stack based calling convention.

 The Watcom C/C++ compiler also uses the #pragma aux directive that allows the user to specify their own calling convention.
 As its manual states, "Very few users are likely to need this method, but if it is needed, it can be a lifesaver".

 TopSpeed, Clarion, JPI

 The first four integer parameters are passed in registers EAX, EBX, ECX and EDX.
 Floating point parameters are passed on the floating point stack – registers ST0, ST1, ST2, ST3, ST4, ST5 and ST6.
 Structure parameters are always passed on the stack.
 Added parameters are passed on the stack after registers are exhausted.
 Integer values are returned in EAX, pointers in EDX and floating point types in ST0.